nextcloud/docker/README.md

 ...
 ```

+## Forcing an upgrade run

+Sometimes you need to force an explicit upgrade run even when the bundled Nextcloud version did not change.
+An example would be when you have custom apps bundled and you want to update those.

+To do this, you can simply create a file `/tmp/nextcloud-force-initialization` before the need for an upgrade is determined.
+The content is irrelevant.
+You can either create this file before starting the container, or you can use the `pre-initialization` hook to create it.
+After the update has successfully run, the file is removed automatically.

 # Running this image with `docker compose`
 The easiest way to get a fully featured and functional setup is using a `compose.yaml` file.
 There are too many different possibilities to setup your system, so here are only some examples of what you have to look for.